awslabs/aws-config-rdk/README.md

 template that could be used to build the test environment, let me know if this is something you want!

-# Advanced Features
+## Advanced Features

-## Cross-Account Deployments
+### Cross-Account Deployments

 Features have been added to the RDK to facilitate the cross-account deployment pattern that enterprise customers have standardized for custom Config Rules.
-A cross-account architecture is one in which the Lambda functions are deployed to a single central \"Compliance\" account (which may be the same as a central \"Security\" account), and the Config Rules are deployed to any number of \"Satellite\" accounts that are used by other teams or departments.
+A cross-account architecture is one in which the Lambda functions are deployed to a single central "Compliance" account (which may be the same as a central "Security" account), and the Config Rules are deployed to any number of "Satellite" accounts that are used by other teams or departments.
 This gives the compliance team confidence that their rule logic cannot be tampered with and makes it much easier for them to modify rule logic without having to go through a complex deployment process to potentially hundreds of AWS accounts.
 The cross-account pattern uses two advanced RDK features

 - Functions-only deployment
 - create-rule-template command

-**Functions-Only Deployment**
+#### Functions-Only Deployment

 By using the `-f` or `--functions-only` flag on the `deploy` command the RDK will deploy only the necessary Lambda Functions, Lambda Execution